pragmatizt/Blockchain-Challenge/README.md

 # Hash Tables and Blockchain

-Creation of Blockchain from the ground up (ending with blockchain's ability to mine coins).
+After a week of learning about Hash Tables and building a blockchain from the ground up, we were presented with a challenge on day five with creating a blockchain from the ground up.
+This blockchain has the capability to mine coins.